The Platinum Collection (The Doors album)

 The Platinum Collection is a compilation album by the American rock band the Doors, released in 2008.
 It includes mostly songs that were not record chart hits for the group.

-The compilation released in the UK & Europe, label Rhino Records/Warner Platinum – serie: 8122-79930-4.

 Critical reception

 James Christopher Monger, in a review for AllMusic, gave the album one and a half out of five stars.
 He wrote:

 This weirdly uneven and basically unnecessary collection of random Doors songs from Warner Platinum has a few gems like "Love Street", "Moonlight Drive", "Soul Kitchen", and "Tell All the People", but its distinct lack of "hits" reduces it to useless in the humongous Doors anthology canon.